ethereum/ethereum-org-website/public/content/developers/tutorials/secret-state/index.md

 ### Flatten the map in TypeScript or Zokrates? {#where-flatten}

 In general, when processing can be done either in TypeScript or Zokrates, it is better to do it TypeScript, which is a lot faster, and does not require zero-knowledge proofs.
-This is the reason, for example, that the
+This is the reason, for example, that we don't provide Zokrates with the hash and make it verify that it is correct.
+Hashing has to be done inside Zokrates, but the match between the returned hash and the hash on-chain can happen outside it.

+However, we still [flatten the map in Zokrates](https://github.com/qbzzt/20240901-secret-state/blob/main/packages/server/src/zero-knowledge.ts#L15-L20), whereas we could have done it in TypeScript.
+The reason is that the other options are, in my opinion, worse.

+- Provide a one dimensional array of boolean to the Zokrates code, and use an expression such as `x*(height+2) +y` to get the two dimensional map.
+This would make [the code](https://github.com/qbzzt/20240901-secret-state/blob/main/packages/server/src/zero-knowledge.ts#L44-L47) somewhat more complicated, so I decided the performance gain isn't worth it for a tutorial.

+- Send Zokrates both the one dimensional array and the two dimensional array.
+However, this solution doesn't gain us anything.
+The Zokrates code would have to verify that the one dimensional array it is provided really is the correct representation of the two dimensional array.
+So there wouldn't be any performance gain.

+- Flatten the two dimensional array in Zokrates.
+This is the simplest option, so I chose it.

 ### Where to store maps {#where-store-maps}

+In this application [`gamesInProgress`](https://github.com/qbzzt/20240901-secret-state/blob/main/packages/server/src/app.ts#L20) is simply a variable in memory.
+This means that if you server dies and needs to be restarted, all the information it stored is lost.
+Not only are players unable to continue their game, they cannot even start a new game because the onchain component thinks they still have a game in progress.

+This is clearly bad design for a production system, in which you'd store this information in a database.
+The only reason I used a variable here is because this is a tutorial and simplicity is the main consideration.

 ## Conclusion: when is this the appropriate technique {#conclusion}

-- Long running game
-- Some centralization acceptable
+So, now you know how to write a game with a server that stores secret state that doesn't belong on-chain.
+But in what cases should you do it?
+There are two main considerations.

+- *Long running game*: [As mentioned above](#why-zero-knowledge), in a short game you can just publish the state once the game is over and have everything verified then.
+But that is not an option when the game takes a long or indefinite time, and the state needs to stay secret.

+- *Some centralization acceptable*: Zero-knowledge proofs can verify integrity, that an entity is not faking the results.
+What they can't do is ensure that the entity will still be available and answer messages.
+In situations where availability also needs to be decentralized, zero-knowledge proofs are not a sufficient solution, and you need [multi-party computation](https://en.wikipedia.org/wiki/Secure_multi-party_computation).

 ### Acknowledgements {#acknowledgements}